Daulat Ram College

-Daulat Ram College is a constituent college of the University of Delhi.
+Daulat Ram College is a constituent college of the DU.
 Founded by educationist and philanthropist Shri Daulat Ram Gupta in 1960, it is located in the North Campus.
 The college provides education at Bachelor's as well as Master's levels.
 Daulat Ram College is an all-women’s college.

 Rankings

-It is ranked 26th across India by National Institutional Ranking Framework in 2020.
+The college is ranked 72nd among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.